suffolklibraries/sljekyll/about/jobs/_posts/2018-01-17-framlingham-manager.md

 - Support, assist and train staff and customers to access IT, based on personal knowledge of PCs, the internet, online databases, library computer systems and MS Office

-- Work with the friends group to further benefit the residents of Elmswell and the local community.
+- Work with the friends group to further benefit the residents of Framlingham and the local community.

 This position is for 16.88 hours on average per week working the following pattern: